-- - Total Operating Income:
+- | !GetCellEntity! | results in thousands: - Total Operating Income:

 NOTE: See Extensible Document Settings for more details on XFCe11 syntax.
 You can also copy and paste XFCe11 syntax from a Cube View's Cell POV Information dialog box into a text file.
-See Cell POV Information in "Using OnePlace Cube Views" on page 1325 for more details on this feature.
+See Cell POV Information in "Using OnePlace Cube Views" on page 1361 for more details on this feature.